wp-plugins/ewww-image-optimizer-cloud/readme.txt

 === EWWW Image Optimizer Cloud ===
 Contributors: nosilver4u
-Tags: images, image, attachments, attachment, optimize, optimization, nextgen, buddypress, flagallery, flash-gallery, lossless, photos, photo, picture, pictures, seo, compression, image-store, imstore, slider, image editor, gmagick, wp-symposium, meta-slider, metaslider, cloud
+Tags: images, image, attachments, attachment, optimize, optimization, lossless, photos, photo, picture, pictures, seo, compression, image editor, gmagick, cloud, wp-cli
 Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.1
-Stable tag: 2.0.1
+Stable tag: 2.2.2
 License: GPLv3

 Reduce file sizes for images within WordPress including NextGEN, GRAND FlAGallery and more via paid cloud service.

 == Description ==

-EWWW Image Optimizer Cloud is a WordPress plugin that will automatically and losslessly optimize your images as you upload them to your blog.
-It can also optimize the images that you have already uploaded in the past.
-It is also possible to convert your images automatically to the file format that will produce the smallest image size (make sure you read the WARNINGS).
+EWWW Image Optimizer Cloud is a WordPress plugin that will automatically optimize your images as you upload them to your blog.
+It can optimize the images that you have already uploaded, convert your images automatically to the file format that will produce the smallest image size (make sure you read the WARNINGS), and optionally apply lossy reductions for PNG and JPG images.

 By default, EWWW Image Optimizer Cloud uses lossless optimization techniques, so your image quality will be exactly the same before and after the optimization.
 The only thing that will change is your file size.
 The one small exception to this is GIF animations.
 While the optimization is technically lossless, you will not be able to properly edit the animation again without performing an --unoptimize operation with gifsicle.
 The gif2png and jpg2png conversions are also lossless but the png2jpg process is not lossless.
+The lossy optimization for JPG and PNG files uses sophisticated algorithms to minimize perceptual quality loss, which is vastly different than setting a static quality/compression level.

-Images are optimized via cloud servers that utilize [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngquant](http://pngquant.org/), [advpng](http://advancemame.sourceforge.net/comp-readme.html), [PngOptimizerCL](http://psydk.org/pngoptimizer), and [gifsicle](http://www.lcdf.org/gifsicle/).
+Images are optimized via cloud servers that utilize [jpegtran](http://jpegclub.org/jpegtran/), [jpegmini](http://www.jpegmini.com), [optipng](http://optipng.sourceforge.net/), [pngquant](http://pngquant.org/), [advpng](http://advancemame.sourceforge.net/comp-readme.html), [PngOptimizerCL](http://psydk.org/pngoptimizer), and [gifsicle](http://www.lcdf.org/gifsicle/).
 Images can optionally be converted to the most suitable file format.

 EWWW Image Optimizer Cloud offloads all optimization to designated servers which will work on any hosting platform.
 This can be desirable if you do not want to use the exec() function on your server, or prefer to offload the cpu demands of optimization for any reason.
 This is an ideal setup for web developers who can install this plugin for their clients with no risk due to the potentially insecure exec() function.